Champaign DUI Defense Lawyers

 • Imprisonment for up to 6 years

 At Bruno Law Offices, we understand how overwhelming a DUI charge can feel.
-Especially if you have never faced criminal charges before, the legal process can be frustrating and stressful.
+The legal process can be frustrating and stressful, especially if you have never faced criminal charges.
 Call our attorneys today for help handling your charges.

 DUI Frequently Asked Questions